hardhats/vista-install-docs/New/SetUpHL7.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Now we are going to set-up Mirth to receive a message.
 `Mirth<http://www.mirthcorp.com/>`_ is what is known as an integration engine.
-An integration engine is essentially a store/transform/and forward software for messages between different systems.
+An integration engine is essentially a store, transform and forward software for messages between different systems.
 Mirth is open source software and is frequently used with VistA in production implementations.
 It can be downloaded from `here<https://www.nextgen.com/products-and-services/NextGen-Connect-Integration-Engine-Downloads>`_.